rhythms06/flatiron-school/README.md

 ## [Events](phase-1/events)
 - [TaskLister](phase-1/events/code)
-_Use event listeners to add and remove tasks from a to-do list._
+_Use event listeners to add and remove tasks to and from a to-do list._

 ## [GET](phase-1/get)
 - [Game of Thrones](phase-1/get/code)